simonheimlicher/heimlicher.com/content/about/index.md

 In my dissertation at ETH Zurich, I found that a few local parameters determine whether a mobile network forms connected clusters or stays fragmented.
 The same turns out to hold for people in organizations.

-The PhD was in electrical engineering.
-I studied how [connected clusters emerge in mobile wireless networks](/research/characterizing-networks), validating the mathematical model against GPS traces from taxi cabs in San Francisco and Shanghai.
-From there, I worked at Technicolor in Paris on [privacy-preserving machine learning](/research/artificial-intelligence) and at the University of Massachusetts on [human mobility and Internet architecture](/research/human-mobility).
+After the dissertation and postdoctoral research on [privacy-preserving machine learning](/research/artificial-intelligence) and [human mobility](/research/human-mobility), I moved into product and organizational leadership.
 At [UBS](https://www.ubs.com), I invented and patented a cryptographic scheme for remote identity verification that unlocked Switzerland's first paperless client onboarding.
 As CIO of [Basler Kantonalbank](https://www.bkb.ch/), I ran IT for two banks, reorganized 75 people from a dev/ops split into product and platform teams, and cut incident recovery time by more than half.
 At [SonarSource](https://www.sonarsource.com/), I led product engineering for the SaaS platform and two AI products: [AI CodeFix](https://www.sonarsource.com/solutions/ai/ai-codefix/) and [AI Code Assurance](https://www.sonarsource.com/solutions/ai/ai-code-assurance/).

 ## What I've seen in people